 4

-Scoop and bake!
-For large cookies with gooey centers, use a large (3 tablespoon) cookie scoop.
-For smooth tops, don’t forget to roll them between your hands!
+Scoop and bake the cookies.
+For large cookies with gooey centers, use a large cookie scoop.

 Chocolate miso cookies on a wire cooling rack.